scality/cloudserver/lib/auth/checkAuth.js.Design.md

 				CanonicalizedResource;
 		```
 2. utf8 encode the stringToSign.
-3. Send the encoded stringToSign along with the accesskey to Vault.
+3. Send to Vault: (a) the user provided signature, (b) the encoded stringToSign, (c) the user's accesskey.
 4. Vault pulls the secretKey for the user based on the accessKey.
 5. Vault uses HMAC-SHA1 with the secretKey and the utf8-encoded stringToSign as inputs to create a digest.
 6. Vault Base64 encodes the digest.
 The result is the reconstructed signature.
-Vault returns the reconstructed signature.
-7. Check whether the reconstructed signature from Vault matches the signature provided with the request.
-If the two signatures match, it means that the requestor had the secretKey in order to properly encode the signature provided so authentication is confirmed.
+7. Vault compares the reconstructed signature with the signature provided by with the request.
+If the two signatures match, it means that the requestor had the secretKey in order to properly encode the signature provided so authentication is confirmed and Vault returns true.
+Otherwise, Vault returns false and the request is rejected.

 ## TO BE COMPLETED WITH VERSION 4